 About the Author

-Nathan Nobis is an Associate Professor of Philosophy at Morehouse College, Atlanta, GA USA.
-He is the author of Animal Ethics 101: Thinking Critically About Animal Rights and many articles and chapters on topics in ethics and philosophy.
-He also does a lot of home remodeling projects. http://www.NathanNobis.com
+Nathan Nobis is a Professor of Philosophy at Morehouse College, Atlanta, GA USA.
+He is the author of Animal Ethics 101, co-author of Thinking Critically About Abortion, and author or co-author of many articles and chapters on topics in ethics and philosophy. http://www.NathanNobis.com